Skip to Content

 Plants utilizing this photosynthesis mechanism have fewer stomata that remain closed during the day and open at night.
 Stomata are cellular structures on leaf surfaces that exchange water and carbon dioxide/oxygen between plants and the environment.

-During the day, the stomata close, then the malate is transported to the chloroplasts, then converted back to CO2, which is used for photosynthesis.
+During the day, the stomata close, the malate is transported to the chloroplasts, then converted back to CO2, which is used for photosynthesis.

 It is important to note that this CO2 is usually concentrated around photosynthesis enzymes (RuBPCase), making it most efficient.

 Therefore, you will find these plants taking up carbon dioxide during the night and releasing pure oxygen, whereby oxygen is a byproduct of photosynthesis.
 Due to this unique feature, succulents such as snake plants and cactus are air purifiers.
-Studies show that these plants also take up certain harmful substances from the atmosphere, making them the ideal indoor plants.
+Studies show that these plants also take up certain harmful substances from the atmosphere, making them ideal indoor plants.

 Studies by NASA suggest that they can remove 87 percent of volatile organic compounds (VOC) from the atmosphere.
 For effectiveness, NASA suggests you have two or three snake plants for every 100 square feet.